qkzk/fm/development.md

 - [ ] prepare for new version
   - [ ] test every mode
     - [ ] trash: bottom line is wrong "Enter" doesn't select but restore - refresh & reselect
-    - [ ] sort: when height is low, elements are out of the window
+    - [x] FIX: input_simple: when height is low, static elements are out of the window
     - [x] FIX: crash when deleting a file in tree mode
   - [x] doc
   - [ ] ???